dstolts/Azure_Classroom/2016-12-05-Classroom.md

 - Modify existing python script to point to Azure accounts (instead of AWS)
 - Create High Performance Cluster of VMs that students will use for performance testing.
 - Create CLI script to launch SSH session to High Performance cluster from student VM
-- Post to github for them to merge into master
+- Post to GitHub for them to merge into master

 //Student authentication should be tied to MIT authentication.
 MIT to assist with this part of the project.
 They have experience having done it on AWS already.

-//From their github repository,  perform pull request, create “Deploy to Azure”
+//From their GitHub repository,  perform pull request, create “Deploy to Azure”

 ### Infrastructure as Code ###
-For this project we actually provided many different ways to accomplish the same task.  ajslkdjflasjdflajsdflkjasdlfjl
+For this project, we provided many ways to accomplish the same task.  ajslkdjflasjdflajsdflkjasdlfjl
 - Configure Azure Active Directory
 - Create Network
 - Python (with JSON templates)